 Where:-

-OFC is the aggregate of all Fixed Operating Costs for the Financial Year;
+OFC is the aggregate of all Fixed Operating Costs for the Financial Year in respect of the relevant Terminal Component;

-DC is other expenditure (not being Capital Expenditure) incurred by the Operator for the operation and maintenance of the Terminal (including any Operator's margin) for that Financial Year and reimbursable by DBCT Management pursuant to the Operation & Maintenance Contract;
+DC is other expenditure (not being Capital Expenditure) incurred by the Operator for the operation and maintenance of the relevant Terminal Component (including any Operator's margin) for that Financial Year and reimbursable by DBCT Management pursuant to the Operation & Maintenance Contract;

-MC is the minor Capital Expenditure for the Terminal (not included in DC) in the relevant Financial Year, to a maximum of $3 million;
+MC is the minor Capital Expenditure for the relevant Terminal Component (not included in DC) in the relevant Financial Year, to a maximum of $3 million;

-ACT is the higher of the User's Annual Contract Tonnage or the tonnage of Coal actually Shipped by it in the relevant Financial Year; and
+ACT is the higher of the User's Annual Contract Tonnage or the tonnage of Coal actually Shipped by it in the relevant Financial Year in respect of the relevant Terminal Component; and

-TACT is the total of the annual contract tonnages (or if an Access Holder's actual tonnage Shipped is greater than its annual contract tonnage, the actual tonnage Shipped) of all Access Holders for each relevant Financial Year.
+TACT is the total of the annual contract tonnages (or if an Access Holder's actual tonnage Shipped is greater than its annual contract tonnage, the actual tonnage Shipped) of all Access Holders for each relevant Financial Year in respect of the relevant Terminal Component.

 For clarification, tonnages referred to in this clause include Reference Tonnages and Non-Reference Tonnages.

-As soon as practicable after each 31 May, having consulted with the Operator, DBCT Management must advise the User in writing of the estimated HCF payable by the User during the forthcoming Financial Year.
+As soon as practicable after each 31 May, having consulted with the Operator, DBCT Management must advise the User in writing of the estimated HCF payable by the User during the forthcoming Financial Year in respect of the relevant Terminal Component.

 HCV